james-priest/100-days-of-code-log-r4/README.md

 **Progress:** Last project completed!

-This cert represents approximately 300 hours of coursework.

-I actually had done most of it in 2017 but had to put it on hold due to my Udacity Nanodegree scholarship.
-I've now just gotten back around to finishing the final requirements & assignments.
+This is the second [freeCodeCamp](https://www.freecodecamp.com) certification that I had started in 2017 but had to put on hold because of my Udacity Nanodegree scholarship.

+I finished the last of the final projects today!

+This cert actually represents approximately 300 hours of coursework but I still have yet to complete the exercises for each of the sections.

+Now that I have the cert, I'm going back to do  each of the exercises before attempting the final projects once again.
+This will show me anything new I've learned and will give me a chance to refactor and tighten up my code.

 **Links:**
 - freeCodeCamp - View [JavaScript Algorithms and Data Structures Certification](https://www.freecodecamp.org/certification/james-priest/javascript-algorithms-and-data-structures)